Focus on Partnerships to Increase Funding Options

 If your organization is interested in tapping into the international donor community, you'll want to identify potential partner organizations early, well before you learn of a funding opportunity.
 To get a sense of the funding landscape in your country, you'll need to do some homework to find out which foreign governments fund projects in your country and how they fund them.
 Do they give money to local organizations, or do they limit funding to large international NGOs or nonprofits headquartered in their country?
 In addition, some donors don't fund NGOs at all, local or otherwise, choosing instead to give money at the country level (e.g., to the government of Tanzania), allowing the government to decide how to spend the money and who the project implementers will be.

 Let's say you want money for a community project.
 Through your research, you learn that one of the donors funding similar projects in your country is a foundation based in the U.S. However, the foundation only provides funding to U.S.-based organizations.
 To gain access to this funding, you have two choices.
 You can either wait and see if a U.S.-based organization approaches your organization about partnering on a project, or you can take the initiative and reach out to U.S. organizations active in your country or region to propose a partnership.
 Regardless of who initiates partnership discussions, you'll want to research your potential partner carefully.
-You'll be relying on this organization to submit a strong proposal and represent your interests to the donor.
+You'll rely on this organization to submit a strong proposal and to represent your interests to the donor.

 Below are four steps to learn more about potential funders and project partners.